 Aged Care Reforms

-The Australian Government is continuing to release information on the new Support at Home Programme that will combine the Commonwealth Home Support Programme, Home Care Packages and Short-term Restorative Care.
+In May 2023, the Federal Government announced it would delay reform implementation from 1 July 2024 to 1 July 2025 to provide time to refine the new Support at Home Program.
+The Support at Home Program will combine the Commonwealth Home Support Programme, Home Care Packages and Short-term Restorative Care.

 Stonnington's aged care services

-Council delivers the Commonwealth Home Support Programme (CHSP), funded by the Australian Government Department of Health for eligible clients aged 65 years and above.
+Up until 30 June 2024 Council is delivering the Commonwealth Home Support Programme (funded by the Commonwealth Government Department of Health for eligible clients aged 65 years and above).

 This program includes:

 - domestic assistance